analogpvt/free-ai-apis/README.md

 | **D**iscord , **M**atrix , **T**elegram |

 > [!NOTE]
 > A lot of the services also support specific models for donators, but we are **just including the free tier** here.
 Some of these services give you rewards over time etc., but I'm assuming here that you only have ~10 mins of time.
+Moreover, we're assuming, the user wants to request the according model 5/minute and 50/hour; for gpt-4-32k and similarily expensive models 10/hour.
+Moreover, the timeout for a simple prompt like "1+1" is 10 seconds, images: 30 seconds (medium quality), 40 seconds (high quality).

 > [!IMPORTANT]
 > Data given without warranty of any kind. **As of September 2023.**